SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_nvm3_common_flash/readme.md

 - After writing and reading all keys, they are deleted using nvm3_deleteObject() API.
 - The nvm3_app_display() function now shows all the objects deleted in NVM3.
 - At end all the NVM3 data is erased using nvm3_eraseAll() API.
+- NVM3 PSRAM example supports the execution of both Text and Data segments from PSRAM.

 ## Prerequisites/Setup Requirements